 West Kowloon Railway Station adopts a co-location arrangement.
 For those bound for mainland China, after arriving at the Departure Hall on level B3, you need to go through Hong Kong Immigration Departure Clearance, show your passport to the staff and pass through the Customs Clearance Area.
 Then walk down a long corridor to enter into the Mainland Port Area to have your visa and passport checked.
 Then you go through the Customs Procedures Area, and then wait for the gates to the train platform to open.

-Multiple options to travel from Guangzhou to Tibet
+Multiple options to travel from Hong Kong to Tibet